-Reverse sneezing can happen at any time in a dog's life and may be a one-off affair (a bit of dust, grass, etc, getting up the dog's nose) or it might be frequent and caused by something in the environment that needs to be dealt with.
+Reverse sneezing can happen at any time in a dog's life and may be a one-off affair (a bit of dust, grass, etc., getting up the dog's nose) or it might be frequent and caused by something in the environment that needs to be dealt with.

-Some causes may be out of your control, for instance, dogs with short muzzles may be prone to reverse sneezing when they encounter sudden changes in temperature, such as going from a warm house to a snowy back garden.
+Some causes may be out of your control.
+For instance, dogs with short muzzles may be prone to reverse sneezing when they encounter sudden changes in temperature, such as going from a warm house to a snowy back garden.
 Other triggers may be difficult to determine.
 Dr Karen Becker describes how one of her dogs always reverse sneezes when she is awoken suddenly from a deep sleep.
-Perhaps this is due to the dog snoring just as it is awoken, or perhaps dogs can suffer a version of the human condition sleep apnea.
+Perhaps this is due to the dog snoring just as it is awoken, or perhaps dogs can suffer a version of the human condition called sleep apnea.
 Dr Becker avoids triggering the problem by being careful not to disturb her dog when sleeping.

-Figuring out what causes a dog's allergies can be a nightmarish journey, but you can experiment with changing diet, or reducing chemical use in the home to see if that makes a difference.
+Figuring out what causes a dog's allergies can be a nightmarish journey, but you can experiment with changing their diet or reducing chemical use in the home to see if that makes a difference.
 You can also give dogs a small dose of anti-histamine, such as Piriton, but please go to your vet first to find out what would be safe for your dog to take.

 Another cause of reverse sneezing could be the dog's collar.
-If your dog pulls into the collar then the pressure on the throat can result in reverse sneezing.
+If your dog pulls into the collar, then the pressure on the throat can result in reverse sneezing.
 Short-nosed breeds, such as pugs, should only be walked on harnesses as collars can compromise their ability to breathe, but any dog that pulls on a collar should be either switched to a head collar (such as the gentle leader) or to a harness to prevent damaging the throat.

-Dog's can also choke on harnesses if they pull heavily into them.
-If they are prone to pulling, a harness with a front clip is better than one that is on the back, as this relieves the pressure pushing into the dog's chest.
+Dogs can also choke on harnesses if they pull heavily into them.
+If they are prone to pulling, a harness with a front clip is better than one that is on the back as this relieves the pressure pushing into the dog's chest.

 When Is Reverse Sneezing a Sign of Something Serious?